 - Finally, from the newly opened workbook window, go to File > Open > Browse to open another file separately.

 4. Create Shortcut for Displaying Two Excel Files Separately

-In this method, I will open two excel files separately by creating an excel shortcut icon.
-You can open two excel files in separate windows by clicking on the excel shortcut icon.
-Let’s follow the below steps to get desired output.
+In this method, I will open two Excel files separately by creating an Excel shortcut icon.
+You can open two Excel files in separate windows by clicking on the Excel shortcut icon.
+Let’s follow the steps below to get the desired output.